daved/flagset/README.md

 satisfy both the encoding.TextMarshaler and encoding.TextUnmarshaler interfaces, and is offered so that callers can easily use standard library compatible types.
 Second, FlagCallback describes types which indicate whether they are intended to be used with bool flags and provide an action to take when the related flag is called.
-Both FlagFunc and FlagBoolFunc are offered so that callers can easily associate their own functions with flags.
+Both FlagFunc and FlagBoolFunc implement FlagCallback and are offered so that callers can easily associate their own functions with flags.
+That is, compatible functions will be automatically converted to either FlagFunc or FlagBoolFunc.

 ```go
 func main() {